CMSgov/ab2d-website/advanced-user-guide.md

 Dates prior to 2020-02-13 are not supported and will result in a failure response.

-For v2 (R4), for advanced datasets, if no `_since` date is provided, one will be added to reflect the last time a job was executed for that contract was successfully searched and downloaded.
-Because this can be unpredictable in a sandbox environment where many people search the same contracts, always supply a `_since` date to prevent any confusion.
+- AB2D v2/FHIR R4:
+  - If no `_since` parameter is provided, the value defaults to the date and time of the last successfully and fully downloaded job that was created for the contract.
+If this is the first job run, the `_since` date becomes the organization’s attestation date.
+Users can override this functionality by supplying their own `_since` date.
+This feature is not supported for FHIR STU3.
+  Please note- Always supply a `_since` date in the Sandbox environment when using AB2D v2 as sandbox test contracts are shared resources used by other people and will use extraneous default since dates.
+- AB2D v1/FHIR STU3:
+  - A `_since` value must be added to each call in order to use the `_since` parameter.
+If no `_since` value is specified, the value defaults to a contract's attestation date.
+It is highly recommended and considered best practice to use the `_since` parameter on v1 API calls.

 ### Status
 Once a job has been created, the user can/should request the status of the submitted job.